Over 350,000 species

 described to date (12,500 in Europe, 4100 in UK, 415 of which are aquatic at all or some stage in their lives), and the back rooms of museums

 are full of more new species.
 So if you want to be remembered fund taxonomy and have a beetle named after you!
 3485 new species were described in 2011.
 There are more beetle species than all the vascular plants, and six

 times the number of vertebrates.
-In fact there are almost as many described species of beetle as there are of all other insects, plants and animals added together!
 For what this implies to the religious amongst us see the quote from J. B. S. Haldane below.

 They are found in every habitat except salt water and polar ice caps.

 Around 2450 species so far have are parasitoids.

 they undergo complete metamorphosis with a distinct larval, pupal and adult

 stage.
 With the principal feeding as a larva, and the sexually mature stage as